ritchie46/anaStruct/README.rst

  - LE (Resisting Moment) any material.
  - FRP reinforcement

-FEM method for 2D frameworks
+FEM method for 2D frames (Matrix Frames)
  - Bending moment and node reaction forces work
  - More than two elements at one node does not work